peterjwest/showFilter/README.md

 # showFilter - A jQuery plugin #

 ## Introduction ##
 showFilter allows you to filter a live (or static) set of jQuery elements based on a form field.
-It's case insensitive and matches each term separately.
+It's case insensitive and matches each word separately.
 Here's a simple example:

 	<input type="text" id="input">
 	<ul class="foods">